[Interview] Guerot: Germany could lose its role in Europe

 Guerot: Germany could lose its role in Europe

 As the largest EU member state, Germany enjoys unmatched influence in the bloc.
-But Europe is not a topic in the country's parliamentary election campaign, something which German political thinker Ulrike Guerot lamented in a recent interview with EUobserver.
+But Europe isn't a topic in the country's parliamentary election campaign, something which German political thinker Ulrike Guerot lamented in a recent interview with EUobserver.

 "There isn't much debate about anything, actually.
 [Incumbent chancellor] Angela Merkel seemed to have won before she even began campaigning.
 It could be a generational factor: for the first time in German history, more than half of the electorate is over 50.
 These people like stability," said Guerot, a professor of European affairs and a writer, whose provocative books about Europe and democracy have won her a growing following.